conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

         ...
 ```

-To add this information with the new model, just add the desired root ``cpp_info`` target
-name with ``cmake_target_name``.
-The target will inherit all the properties from the "fake
+In these cases, the recommendation is to add the ``cmake_target_name`` property for both
+the root and component ``cpp_info``.
+In the end the target that the consumer will get is
+the one created for the component, but it will avoid creating an "unwanted" target if we
-root" component, so there's no need to redefine those.
-Please note that when the migration
+add the property just to the component or to the root ``cpp_info``.
+Please note that when
-to Conan 2.0 is done, there will be no need for that component anymore and it should
+the migration to Conan 2.0 is done, there will be no need for that component anymore and
-dissapear.
+it should dissapear.
+At that moment, the information from the component will be set in the
+root ``cpp_info`` and the ``self.cpp_info.components[]`` lines removed.

 ```python
 class KtxConan(ConanFile):